carbon-design-system/carbon-components-vue/packages/core/src/components/cv-tile/cv-tile-notes.md

 ### Selectable type is based on an input.
 Users should supply name and value if needed.

+Has the following unique attribute

+- ariaLabel: { type: String, default: 'tile' },

 ## slots

 - default: Content of tile (above fold in expandable)